Luke-TE/Safeguard/README.md

 You’re in control of the world’s health division: purchasing healthcare, arranging vaccinations and even going as far as closing off a country’s borders all in an attempt to prevent a pandemic.
 But it’s not only the disease you have to worry about!
 Performing drastic or unnecessary actions leave a bad impression on the population, lowering their happiness level!

 ## TODO
--Improve vaccination and medication systems and how they interact with money -Improve income system
+Improve vaccination and medication systems and how they interact with money Improve income system
--Implement lethal diseases and a loss mechanic when all population is dead -Implement happiness level and the effects of low happiness
+Implement lethal diseases and a loss mechanic when all population is dead Implement happiness level and the effects of low happiness